 Given that various research has documented women with disabilities are in the risk group for pregnancy complications ( babies small for gestational age, delivering prematurely, higher incidences of pre eclampsia and gestational diabetes and general poor health often associatied with low SES and maternal conditions requiring delivery but cesarean where ICU admission may be required) these women’s pregnancies are best managed in hospitals that have the infrastructure to offer appropriate care.

 Nearly all women with disabilities require a multidisciplinary approach.
-The interdisciplinary team involves social workers, midwives, psychiatrists, gynaecologists, pharmacist, anaethetists, a fetal management unit, dietitians, psychotherapists and a in some instances other specialists, depending on the case.
+The interdisciplinary team involves social workers, midwives, occupational therapists, physiotherapist’s, psychiatrists, gynaecologists, pharmacist, anaethetists, a fetal management unit, dietitians, psychotherapists and a in some instances other general specialists, depending on the case.

 Well coordinated and effective communication across all clinical disciplines ensures that all practitioners are thoroughly informed about the status of women’s various health conditions, especially as delivery approaches.

 Like all governments, the Australian state and territory governments have the statutory responsibility to protect children from child abuse and neglect.
 Even if the neglect is unintentional.
 The formal removal of children from the care of their parents in Australia occurs mainly through the operation of the child protection system of each Australian state.
 Under child protection legislation, the State is authorised to intervene in the life of the family to protect the child from harm.
 Between 2014-2015 there were 320,169 notifications made to child protection services in Australia.